Pope Clement VI: New cardinals

 One of the greatest ways in which a pope can reward his supporters is to raise them to the cardinalate.
 On 20 September 1342, four months after his coronation, Clement VI held a Consistory for the creation of cardinals.
 He appointed ten prelates, including three nephews, Hugues Roger, Ademar Roberti and Bernard de la Tour d'Auvergne.
 He also elevated Guy of Boulogne, the archbishop of Lyon and son of Count Robert VII of Auvergne, and Gerard de Daumar, the master-general of the Dominicans and a papal cousin, who died a year after his creation, on 27 September 1343.
 Five of his appointments were from his own native area of Limoges and one from Périgueux.
 Only one was Italian, Andrea Ghini Malpighi, a Florentine, who died on 2 June 1343.
 The College of Cardinals was now thoroughly French, with a strong accent of the Auvergne.

 On 19 May 1344 the two new cardinals who had died were replaced by two more Frenchmen: the Provençal Pierre Bertrand, the nephew of Cardinal Pierre Bertrand; and Nicolas de Besse, yet another papal nephew.

 Like his immediate predecessors, Clement was devoted to France, and he demonstrated his French sympathies by refusing a solemn invitation to return to Rome from the city's people, as well as from the poet Petrarch.
-To placate the Romans, however, Clement VI issued the bull Unigenitus Dei filius on 27 January 1343, reducing the interval between one Great Jubilee and the next from 100 years to 50 years.
+To placate the Romans, however, Clement VI issued the bull Unigenitus (1343) on 27 January 1343, reducing the interval between one Great Jubilee and the next from 100 years to 50 years.
 In the document he elaborated for the first time the power of the pope in the use of indulgences.
 This document would later be used by Cardinal Cajetan in the examination of Martin Luther and his 95 Theses in his trial at Augsburg in 1518.
 By then, Unigenitus was firmly fixed in Canon Law, having been added in the collection called Extravagantes.